 (3) AI-enabled planning and execution tools.
-To realize many of the capabilities described in this concept, the Army must leverage AI techniques like reinforcement learning.
-This science offers the possibility of understanding and visualizing the hyperactive nature, complexity, and scale of future MDO so well as to achieve cognitive overmatch against near-peer adversaries.
+To realize many of the capabilities described in this concept, the Army must leverage AI techniques like reinforcement learning.150 This science offers the possibility of understanding and visualizing the hyperactive nature, complexity, and scale of future MDO so well as to achieve cognitive overmatch against near-peer adversaries.
 Reinforcement learning has the potential to enable the adaptive planning and rapid decision making necessary to achieve the operational initiative necessary to succeed in the future OE.
 Possibilities include the following:

-(a) Create and exploit potential windows of superiority during deliberate planning.
-Reinforcement learning facilitates deliberate planning to enable the timely integration, dynamic synchronization, and optimal convergence of effects from, in, and across all of the domains and the creation and exploitation of windows of superiority.
+(a) Create and exploit potential windows of opportunity during deliberate planning.
+Reinforcement learning facilitates deliberate planning to enable the timely integration, dynamic synchronization, and optimal convergence of effects from, in, and across all of the domains and the creation and exploitation of windows of opportunity.
 An AI-enabled decision-support tool with reinforcement learning as the backbone, incorporated in deliberate operational planning, has the potential to offer new and novel courses of action for commanders and their staffs to consider.
 Reinforcement learning can develop and propose plans that present as much ambiguity as possible to enable threat deception.
-Simultaneously, it can provide commanders and staffs with a means to identify and understand risks associated with proposed courses of action.
+Simultaneously, it can provide courses of action.

-(b) Continually sense, identify, and quickly exploit emerging windows of superiority.
-During operations, windows of superiority will emerge throughout the battlespace at different echelons, but recognizing and exploiting them requires capabilities that rely less on deliberate planning cycles and more on continuous, integrated planning.
-Information, information-management, and battle-management systems enabled by reinforcement learning have the potential to perform rapid resource allocation of platforms and capabilities to exploit windows of superiority.
+(b) Continually sense, identify, and quickly exploit emerging windows of opportunity.
+During operations, windows of opportunity will emerge throughout the battlespace at different echelons, but recognizing and exploiting them requires capabilities that rely less on deliberate planning cycles and more on continuous, integrated planning.
+Information, information-management, and battle-management systems enabled by reinforcement learning have the potential to perform rapid resource allocation of platforms and capabilities to exploit windows of opportunity.